Afghanistan: Dozens killed after bus hits 'Taliban' bomb | DW | 31.07.2019

 The attack comes just a day after the UN condemned the "shocking" number of civilians killed in the Afghan war.

-The UN Assistance Mission in Afghanistan (UNAMA) said pro-government forces, including NATO, have killed more civilians during the first half of 2019 than militant groups.
+The UN Assistance Mission in Afghanistan (UNAMA) said pro-government forces have killed more civilians during the first half of 2019 than militant groups.

 "We urge all parties to heed this imperative, to answer the call of Afghans for immediate steps to be taken to reduce the terrible harm being inflicted (on civilians)," said UNAMA head Tadamichi Yamamoto.